Anaesthesia errors and compensation claims

 Anaesthetics are drugs used during medical procedures to put people to sleep, cause a loss of sensation and/or relieve pain.
 There are several types of anaesthesia that anaesthetics can be used, and these may be used in combination for some procedures.

 Anaesthetists are responsible for administering and managing the anaesthetics during the procedure – including monitoring critical bodily functions.
 They are also consulted beforehand to ensure that the correct approach is taken based on the procedure and medical condition/history of the patient.

 This is a specialised area of medicine and requires skilled medical professionals to ensure that anaesthesia is carried out and managed safely.
 However, there are risks and these can have significant consequences.

 Some of the errors in anaesthesia include:

-Not assessing the patient thoroughly before an operation, leading to either incorrect doses or inappropriate drugs being used.
+Not assessing the patient thoroughly before an operation, leads to either incorrect doses or inappropriate drugs being used

 Medical negligence claims with anaesthesia

 Not all mistakes in the administration of anaesthesia are the result of medical negligence.